LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_MRIHTol.rst

 also provides the following additional user-callable routines:

-.. c:function:: SUNAdaptController SUNAdaptController_MRIHTol(SUNContext sunctx, SUNAdaptController HControl, SUNAdaptController TolControl)
+.. c:function:: SUNAdaptController SUNAdaptController_MRIHTol(SUNAdaptController HControl, SUNAdaptController TolControl, SUNContext sunctx)

    This constructor creates and allocates memory for a SUNAdaptController_MRIHTol object, and inserts its default parameters.

-   :param sunctx: the current :c:type:`SUNContext` object.
    :param HControl: the slow time step adaptivity controller object.
    :param TolControl: the inner solver tolerance factor adaptivity controller object.
+   :param sunctx: the current :c:type:`SUNContext` object.
    :returns: if successful, a usable :c:type:`SUNAdaptController` object;
              otherwise it will return ``NULL``.